 Where an Absence and Welfare Counselling Interview is to be held, the employee will be given at least 48 hours' notice.
-This will be in writing from the HR & Skills Representative and will confirm the employee's right to representation.
+This will be in writing

 At the Absence and Welfare Counselling Interview the Line Manager will introduce the parties present and confirm to the employee the reason for the meeting.